Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $7 has been successfully paid and recorded.
+* The amount of $50,000 has been successfully paid and recorded.
-* Your payment receipt has been completed.
+* The remaining amount payable for the deposit is USD 64,382.